 |COMMUNICATION WITH PHOTOGRAPHY|

 |ART & TECHNOLOGY|

 Special Topics courses in Humanities and Social Science (3800) when offered may satisfy one or more of the elective requirements1

 All 3800 courses will require a Course Substitution Form submitted to the Registrar to insure they are applied to the Media, Culture, and Communications Studies requirement/s.
-Contact the Department of Humanities and Social Science for a list of courses available by semester.
+Contact the Humanities and Social Science academic unit for a list of courses available by semester.